wendalu/tract-specific-gratio/README.md

 2. **Target Resolution Defined by MVF:**
    * The pipeline handles the DWI upsampling internally to align voxel-for-voxel with the `--mvf` image grid.
-   * If you wish to compute tract-specific g-ratio at an anatomical resolution (e.g., 1.0 mm isotropic or T1w space), **register/resample your MVF to that anatomical target before running this pipeline**.
+   * If you wish to compute tract-specific g-ratio at an anatomical resolution (e.g., 1.0 mm isotropic or T1w space), **register/resample your MVF to that target before running this pipeline**.
 The native DWI will be scaled to match it automatically.

 ---